raspberrypi/documentation/glossary.md

-# Raspberry Pi Glossary of Terms
+# Raspberry Pi documentation glossary

-- **A/mA (ampere/milliampere)** - Abreviation of ampere, the base unit of electrical current.
-See https://en.wikipedia.org/wiki/Ampere
+- **A/mA (ampere/milliampere)** – abbreviation of Ampere, the base unit of electrical current.
+See [Wikipedia](https://en.wikipedia.org/wiki/Ampere)
-- **ARM** -A series of instruction set architectures and processor microarchitectures, mostly developed by Arm Holdings, based in Cambridge, UK.
-See https://en.wikipedia.org/wiki/ARM_architecture
+- **ARM** – a series of instruction-set architectures and processor microarchitectures, mostly developed by Arm Holdings based in Cambridge, UK.
+See [Wikipedia](https://en.wikipedia.org/wiki/ARM_architecture)
-- **ARMv6** - The instruction set architecture used on the first Raspberry Pi (Pi1), and the Pi Zero range.
+- **ARMv6** – the instruction set architecture used on the first Raspberry Pi (Pi 1) and the Pi Zero range
-- **ARMv7** - The instruction set architecture used on the Raspberry Pi 2.
+- **ARMv7** – the instruction set architecture used on the Raspberry Pi 2 range
-- **ARMv8** - The instruction set architecture used on the Raspberry Pi 3.
-Very similar to ARMv7 in 32-bit mode.
+- **ARMv8** – the instruction set architecture used on the Raspberry Pi 3 range; very similar to ARMv7 in 32-bit mode
-- **bcm2835** - The SoC used on the Raspberry Pi 1, Compute Module 1, and Raspberry Pi Zero range.
-See [bcm2835](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/README.md)
+- **bcm2835** – the SoC used on the Raspberry Pi 1, Compute Module 1, and Raspberry Pi Zero range; see [this section](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/README.md) of the documentation
-- **bcm2836** - The SoC used on the original Raspberry Pi 2.
-See [bcm2836](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/README.md)
+- **bcm2836** – the SoC used on the original Raspberry Pi 2; see [this section](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/README.md) of the documentation
-- **bcm2837** - The SoC used on the Raspberry Pi 3, Compute Module 3, and Raspberry Pi 2 version 1.2.
-See [bcm2837](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2837/README.md)
+- **bcm2837** – the SoC used on the Raspberry Pi 3, Compute Module 3, and Raspberry Pi 2 version 1.2; see [this section](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2837/README.md) of the documentation
-- **CODEC** - Short for Coder/Decoder.
-Hardware or software blocks that encode and/or decode video or audio data.
+- **CODEC** – Coder/Decoder, hardware or software blocks that encode and/or decode video or audio data
-- **config.txt** - a file located on the boot partition of a Raspberry Pi's SD card, which is parsed at boot time in order to enable, disable and manage operating system features which cannot be changed after booting.
-See the [offical documentation](https://www.raspberrypi.org/documentation/configuration/config-txt/README.md)
+- **`config.txt`** – a file located on the boot partition of a Raspberry Pi's SD card that is parsed at boot time in order to enable, disable, and manage operating system features which cannot be changed after booting; see the [offical documentation](https://www.raspberrypi.org/documentation/configuration/config-txt/README.md)
-- **CSI** - Camera Serial Interface.
-A hardware interface for connecting cameras to SoC's
+- **CSI** – Camera Serial Interface, a hardware interface for connecting cameras to SoCs
-- **DHCP** - Dynamic Host Configuration Protocol, a network management protocol which dynamically assigns an IP address and other network configuration parameters to each device on a network
+- **DHCP** – Dynamic Host Configuration Protocol, a network management protocol which dynamically assigns an IP address and other network configuration parameters to each device on a network
-- **DPI** - Parallel Display Interface, an up-to-24-bit parallel RGB interface via the Raspberry Pi's GPIO pins
+- **DPI** – Parallel Display Interface, an up to 24-bit parallel RGB interface via the Raspberry Pi's GPIO pins
-- **DSI** - Display Serial Interface.
-A Hardware interface for connecting LCD panels.
+- **DSI** – Display Serial Interface, a hardware interface for connecting LCD panels
-- **Device Tree (DT)** - A data structure for defining hardware. https://en.wikipedia.org/wiki/Device_tree
+- **Device Tree (DT)** – a data structure for defining hardware; see [Wikipedia](https://en.wikipedia.org/wiki/Device_tree)
-- **Device Tree Source (DTS)** - A human readable source file to be compiled into a DTB
+- **Device Tree source (DTS)** – a human-readable source file to be compiled into a DTB
-- **Device Tree Blob (DTB)** - A binary file containing a device tree, the result of compiling DTS files.
+- **Device Tree blob (DTB)** – a binary file containing a Device Tree, the result of compiling DTS files.
-- **dt-blob.bin** - A binary file containing initial GPIO configuration read by the firmware at boot time.
-Despite the confusing name, this is _not_ Device Tree (although it is compiled by the Device Tree tools).
+- **dt-blob.bin** – a binary file containing initial GPIO configuration that is read by the firmware at boot time; despite the name, this is _not_ Device Tree blob (although it is compiled by the Device Tree tools)
-- **DVI** - Digital Visual Interface.
-A video interface for connecting a source device to a monitor or display.
-Electrically compatible with HDMI so a simple adapter can convert from one to the other (excluding audio which DVI does not support). https://en.wikipedia.org/wiki/Digital_Visual_Interface
+- **DVI** – Digital Visual Interface, a video interface for connecting a source device to a monitor or display; electrically compatible with HDMI, so a simple adapter can convert from one to the other (excluding audio, which DVI does not support); see [Wikipedia](https://en.wikipedia.org/wiki/Digital_Visual_Interface)
-- **Firmware** - Software that runs on a particular hardware device, for example a wireless chip or dongle.
-Distinct from the usual software running on the Raspberry Pi in that it is usually a fixed binary blob of data that is loaded on to the device at startup.
-On the Raspberry Pi, the VC4 GPU requires firmware to be loaded to it at startup in order boot up and run the entire system.
+- **Firmware** – software that runs on a particular hardware device, for example a wireless chip or dongle; distinct from the usual software running on the Raspberry Pi in that it is usually a fixed binary blob of data that is loaded on to the device at startup; on the Raspberry Pi, the VC4 GPU requires firmware to be loaded to it at startup in order boot up and run the entire system.
-- **GPIO** - General Purpose Input/Output, the programmable pins on the Raspberry Pi
+- **GPIO** – General Purpose Input/Output, the programmable pins on the Raspberry Pi
-- **GPU** - Graphical Processing Unit.
-A hardware device for handling graphical (and related) tasks at high speed.
-The GPU on the Raspberry Pi's is called the Videocore4 (VC4) and is built in to the SoC.
+- **GPU** – Graphical Processing Unit, a hardware device for handling graphical (and related) tasks at high speed; on the Raspberry Pi, this is called the VideoCore4 (VC4), and is built into the SoC.
-- **HDMI** - High definition Multimedia Interface, a standard for transmitting uncompressed video and compressed or uncompressed audio data from a source device to a display device. https://en.wikipedia.org/wiki/HDMI
+- **HDMI**  High-Definition Multimedia Interface, a standard interface for transmitting uncompressed video and compressed or uncompressed audio data from a source device to a display device; see [Wikipedia](https://en.wikipedia.org/wiki/HDMI)
-- **HDCP** - An optional encryption mechanism used for HDMI or DVI transmission. https://en.wikipedia.org/wiki/High-bandwidth_Digital_Content_Protection
+- **HDCP** – High-bandwidth Digital Content Protection, an optional encryption mechanism used for HDMI or DVI transmission; see [Wikipedia](https://en.wikipedia.org/wiki/High-bandwidth_Digital_Content_Protection)
-- **HVS** - Hardware Video Scaler.
-A hardware block in the VC4 GPU on all Raspberry Pi models used for manipulating and displaying bitmaps.
+- **HVS** – Hardware Video Scaler, a hardware block in the VC4 GPU on all Raspberry Pi models used for manipulating and displaying bitmaps
-- **I<sup>2</sup>C** - Inter-Integrated Circuit (pronounced I-squared-C) an electrical protocol used for attaching lower-speed peripheral ICs to processors and microcontrollers in short-distance, intra-board communication. https://en.wikipedia.org/wiki/I%C2%B2C
+- **I<sup>2</sup>C** – Inter-Integrated Circuit (pronounced _I-squared-C_), an electrical protocol used for attaching lower-speed peripheral ICs to processors and microcontrollers in short-distance, intra-board communication; see [Wikipedia](https://en.wikipedia.org/wiki/I%C2%B2C)
-- **I<sup>2</sup>S** - An electrical serial bus interface standard used for connecting digital audio devices together. https://en.wikipedia.org/wiki/I%C2%B2S
+- **I<sup>2</sup>S** – Inter-Integrated Circuit Sound, an electrical serial bus interface standard used for connecting digital audio devices together; see [Wikipedia](https://en.wikipedia.org/wiki/I%C2%B2S)
-- **ISP** - Imaging System Pipeline.
-A set of hardware (and sometimes software) stages that process images from a camera in to a high quality result.
-The Raspberry Pi has an inbuilt hardware ISP that processes images captured from the camera attached to the CSI port.
+- **ISP** – Imaging System Pipeline, a set of hardware (and sometimes software) stages that processes images from a camera into a high-quality result; the Raspberry Pi has a built-in hardware ISP that processes images captured from a camera attached to the CSI port.
-- **LED** - Light-Emitting Diode, a semiconductor device that produces light from electricity
+- **LED** – Light-Emitting Diode, a semiconductor device that produces light from electricity
-- **Linux** - The main operating system used on the Raspberry Pi.
-The particular distribution used is customised for the Raspberry Pi range and is called Raspbian.
-Third parties have also produced their own distributions.
+- **Linux** – the main operating system used on the Raspberry Pi; the particular customised distribution for the Raspberry Pi range is called Raspbian; third parties have also produced their own distributions.
-- **MSD** - Amoungst other things, a Mass Storage Device such as an SD card or hard disk drive.
+- **MSD** – Mass Storage Device (amongst other things), such as an SD card or hard disk drive
-- **NAND** - A NAND gate is a logic gate, specifically an inverted AND gate. https://en.wikipedia.org/wiki/NAND_gate.
-Can also refer to a type of flash memory that uses NAND logic.
+- **NAND** - a NAND gate is a logic gate, specifically an inverted AND gate; can also refer to a type of flash memory that uses NAND logic; see [Wikipedia](https://en.wikipedia.org/wiki/NAND_gate)
-- **OTP** - One Time Programmable.
-A type of memory that can only be programmed one, and retains the programmed data after power off.
-Used for serial numbers etc.
+- **OTP** – One-Time Programmable, a type of memory that can only be programmed once, and retains the programmed data after power off; used for serial numbers etc.
-- **Overlay** - A boot-time or run-time patch to a Device Tree allowing a degree of configuration by the user.
-See https://www.raspberrypi.org/documentation/configuration/device-tree.md for more details, or run `dtoverlay -a` for a list of available overlays.
+- **Overlay** – a boot-time or run-time patch to a Device Tree allowing a degree of configuration by the user; see our [official documentation](https://www.raspberrypi.org/documentation/configuration/device-tree.md) for more details, or run `dtoverlay -a` in a terminal window for a list of available overlays
-- **raspi-config** - A command line tool for configuring Raspbian's operating system features.
-See the [Official Documentation](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)
+- **raspi-config** – a command line tool for configuring Raspbian's operating system features; see our [official documentation](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)
-- **raspivid, raspistill, raspiyuv, raspividyuv** - A set of applications to run the Raspberry Pi camera in various modes.
-See the [Official Documentation](https://www.raspberrypi.org/documentation/raspbian/applications/camera.md)
+- **raspivid, raspistill, raspiyuv, raspividyuv** – a set of applications to run the Raspberry Pi Camera Module in various modes; see our [official documentation](https://www.raspberrypi.org/documentation/raspbian/applications/camera.md)
-- **Raspberry Pi Configuration Tool (rcgui)** - A graphical equivalent of `raspi-config`
+- **Raspberry Pi Configuration Tool (rcgui)** – a graphical equivalent of `raspi-config`
-- **Raspberry Pi Desktop** - A version of the LXDE desktop environment, specifically trailored to the Raspberry Pi (Used to be called Pixel)
+- **Raspberry Pi Desktop** – a version of the LXDE desktop environment, specifically tailored to the Raspberry Pi (used to be called Pixel)
-- **SoC** - System-on-chip, an integrated circuit that integrates all components of a computer
+- **SoC** – system on a chip, an integrated circuit that integrates all components of a computer
-- **SPI** - Serial Peripheral Interface bus, a synchronous serial communication interface specification used for short distance communication
+- **SPI** – Serial Peripheral Interface bus, a synchronous serial communication interface specification used for short distance communication
-- **SSH** - Stands for Secure Shell, a cryptographic network protocol for operating network services securely over an unsecured network.
-See https://en.wikipedia.org/wiki/Secure_Shell and the [Official Documentation](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md)
+- **SSH** – Secure Shell, a cryptographic network protocol for operating network services securely over an unsecured network; see our [official documentation](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md) or [Wikipedia](https://en.wikipedia.org/wiki/Secure_Shell)
-- **TLA** - Three Letter Abrieviation.
-Almost the entire reason for this glossary.
+- **TLA** – three-letter abbreviation; almost the entire reason for this glossary
-- **TP1/TP2** - Test points.
+- **TP1/TP2** – test points
-- **UART** - Universal Asynchronous Receiver-Transmitter, a protocol for asynchronous serial communication in which the data format and transmission speeds are configurable
+- **UART** – Universal Asynchronous Receiver-Transmitter, a protocol for asynchronous serial communication in which the data format and transmission speeds are configurable
-- **USB** - Universial Serial Bus.
-The main Raspberry Pi models have 4 USB sockets for connecting USB devices, for example, mice or keyboards.
-See https://en.wikipedia.org/wiki/USB.
+- **USB** – Universial Serial Bus; the main Raspberry Pi models have four USB sockets for connecting USB devices, for example, mice or keyboards; see [Wikipedia](https://en.wikipedia.org/wiki/USB)
-- **VC4** - The VideoCore4 GPU used on the Raspberry Pi.
-Contains a large number of hardware blocks that handle graphics, cameras, display, codecs etc.
+- **VC4** – the VideoCore4 GPU used on the Raspberry Pi; contains a large number of hardware blocks that handle graphics, cameras, display, CODECs, etc.
-- **VNC** - A graphical desktop sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer.
-See the [Official Documentation](https://www.raspberrypi.org/documentation/remote-access/vnc/README.md)
+- **VNC** – a graphical desktop sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer; see our [official documentation](https://www.raspberrypi.org/documentation/remote-access/vnc/README.md)
-- **Volts (V)** - SI derived unit for Electrical Potential Difference.
-See https://en.wikipedia.org/wiki/Volt
+- **Volt (V)** – SI-derived unit for electrical potential difference.; see [Wikipedia](https://en.wikipedia.org/wiki/Volt)
-- **vcgencmd** - A Raspberry Pi specific tool for communicating with the Videocore4 GPU on the Raspberry Pi.
+- **vcgencmd** – a Raspberry Pi–specific tool for communicating with the VideoCore4 GPU